klaussilveira/gitlist/README.md

 * Webserver (Apache, nginx)

 ## Installation
-* Download GitList from [gitlist.org](http://gitlist.org/) and decompress to your `/var/www/gitlist` folder, or anywhere else you want to place GitList.
+* Download the [latest release](https://github.com/klaussilveira/gitlist/releases) or the [nightly build](https://github.com/klaussilveira/gitlist/releases/download/nightly/gitlist-nightly.zip) and decompress to your `/var/www/gitlist` folder, or anywhere else you want to place GitList.
-* Do not download a branch or tag from GitHub, unless you want to use the development version.
-The version available for download at the website already has all dependencies bundled, so you don't have to use composer or any other tool
+  * Do not use the source release, or download a branch or tag from GitHub.
+It is not suited for end-users, only development.
 * Open up the `config/config.yml` and configure your installation.
 You'll have to provide where your repositories are located.
   * Alternatively, you can export the environment variable `DEFAULT_REPOSITORY_DIR` with the directory containing your repositories
 * Create the cache and log folder and give it read/write permissions to your web server user: